aleen42/PersonalWiki/Programming/JavaScript/react/components_started/components_started.md

 });
 ```

 But there's a problem!
-Our rendered comments look like this in the browser: "&lt;p&gt;This is &lt;strong&gt;another&lt;/strong&gt; comment&lt;/p&gt;".
+Our rendered comments look like this in the browser: "**`&lt;p&gt;This is &lt;strong&gt;another&lt;/strong&gt; comment&lt;/p&gt;**".
 We want those tags to actually render as HTML.

-That's React protecting you from an XSS attack.
-There's a way to get around it but the framework warns you not to use it:
+That's React protecting you from an [XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting).